 Finally, over the second and third years of the project, the project team will demonstrate the utility of the training and technical assistance plans by providing direct training and technical assistance to one North Carolina county that is scaling-up Triple P. Across years two and three, the project team will also identify and work with, in partnership with other statewide partners, an intermediary agency to build their capacity to sustain training and technical assistance to North Carolina counties scaling-up Triple P and other evidence-based health and wellbeing strategies.

-Renée I. Boothroyd, Co-Principal Investigator
+Renée I. Boothroyd, Co-Investigator

-Desiree W. Murray, Co-Principal Investigator
+Desiree W. Murray, Co-Investigator

 Claire A. Veazey, Project Coordinator